Accreditation has different meanings across the academic and professional worlds.

 These programmes have been reviewed by professional bodies such as the Charted Management Institute (CMI) to ensure they reach a set standard.

 The Edinburgh Business School together with the School of Social Sciences has been a member of the Association to Advance Collegiate Schools of Business (AACSB) since April of 2017.
-Both Schools are in the process of working towards accreditation for their Business Management Programmes at Undergraduate and Postgraduate level.

 Recognition and credit transfer